ericfortis/aot-fetch-demo/README.md

 ### Pre-compression

-Another win is precompressing static assets.
-That way, you can use the highest compression profile, which is discouraged when compressing on-the-fly.
+Another win is precompressing static assets, so you can use the highest compression profile, which is discouraged when compressing on-the-fly.
 For example, for brotli compression: